 You can also think about using a car service.
 Sound pricey?
 Don’t forget—it costs a lot to own a car.
 If you don’t have to make car payments or pay for insurance, maintenance, gas, oil, or other car expenses, then you may be able to afford to take taxis or other public transportation.
 You can also buy gas for friends or family members who give you rides.

 AAA Foundation for Traffic Safety

 For more information on health and aging, contact:

 Visit www.nihseniorhealth.gov, a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
 This website has health and wellness information for older adults.
 Special features make it simple to use.
-For example, you can click on a button to have text read out loud or to make the type larger.
+For example, you can click on a button to make the type larger.

 National Institute on Aging

 National Institutes of Health

 U.S. Department of Health & Human Services